You’re tight on cash and payday is still a week away. The bills are piling up and you’re beginning to feel desperate.

 If you’re facing an unexpected expense and are considering a payday loan to cover it, we’re here to ask you to think again.

-It may be tempting to take the fast cash, but here are five ways a payday loan can send you deeper into debt:
+It might be tempting to take the fast cash, but here are five ways a payday loan can send you deeper into debt:

 1. Interest rates on payday loans are outrageous

 According to paydayloaninfo.org, the interest rates on payday loans are typically 400% or more.
 Why do people sign on the dotted line, then?